technicianted/msspeech-gbridge/README.md

 No latency as client to `msspeech-gbridge` connection establishment is very fast.

-1. Running in same region as Microsoft Speech Service:
+2. Running in same region as Microsoft Speech Service:

 When running in Azure as a container, in most cases `msspeech-gbridge` would hit a Microsoft Speech Service instanced that is located within the same datacenter.
 In which case, minimal or no latency is added.

-1. Running remotely:
+3. Running remotely:

 Latency might be incurred due to connection establishment time if audio is very short.
 Otherwise, Microsoft Speech Service would catch up.

+### Cost

+The application runs as a service.
+Which means you can either run it as a container or on a dedicated VM, both requiring continuous cost per seconds.

 ## Building from source